|16E.01||Office of technology.|

 Subd.
 2. Responsibilities. (a) In addition to other activities prescribed by law, the office shall carry out the duties set out in this subdivision.

 (b) The office shall develop and establish a state information architecture to ensure that further state agency development and purchase of information and communications systems, equipment, and services is designed to ensure that individual agency information systems complement and do not needlessly duplicate or conflict with the systems of other agencies.
-When state agencies have need for the same or similar public data, the executive director, in coordination with the affected agencies, shall promote the most efficient and cost-effective method of producing and storing data for or sharing data between those agencies.
+When state agencies have need for the same or similar public data, the commissioner, in coordination with the affected agencies, shall promote the most efficient and cost-effective method of producing and storing data for or sharing data between those agencies.
 The development of this information architecture must include the establishment of standards and guidelines to be followed by state agencies.

 (c) The office shall assist state agencies in the planning and management of information systems so that an individual information system reflects and supports the state agency's mission and the state's requirements and functions.

 (d) The office shall review agency requests for legislative appropriations for the development or purchase of information systems equipment or software.

 (e) The office shall review major purchases of information systems equipment to: